TrustBound/dream_test/documentation/06-lifecycle-hooks.md

 ### Hook failure behavior (important for reliability)

-If a hook fails, Dream Test records that failure and marks affected tests appropriately (e.g. setup failures).
+If a hook fails, Dream Test records that failure and fails the affected tests.

 ```gleam
 import dream_test/matchers.{succeed}